mlabuda2/nf-tower-docs/docs/git/overview.md

 Nextflow has built-in support for [Git](https://git-scm.com) and several Git-hosting platforms.
 Nextflow pipelines can be pulled remotely from both public and private Git-hosting providers, including the most popular platforms: GitHub, GitLab, BitBucket and Gitea.

 ## Public repositories

 You can use a publicly hosted Nextflow pipeline by specifying the Git repository URL in the **Pipeline to launch** field.

 When specifying the **Revision number**, the list of available revisions are automatically pulled using the Git provider's API.
 By default, the default branch (usually `main` or `master`) will be used.

 ![](_images/git_public_repo.png)

 !!! tip
     [nf-core](https://nf-co.re/pipelines) is a great resource for public Nextflow pipelines.

 !!! warning "API Rate Limits"
     The GitHub API imposes [rate limits](https://docs.github.com/en/developers/apps/building-github-apps/rate-limits-for-github-apps) on API requests.
 You can increase your rate limit by adding [GitHub credentials](#github) to your workspace as shown below.

 ## Private repositories

 In order to access private Nextflow pipelines, you must add credentials for your private Git hosting provider.

 !!! note
     All credentials are securely stored using advanced encryption (AES-256) and are never exposed by any Tower API.

 ### GitHub

 To connect a private [GitHub](https://github.com/) repository:

+!!! tip
+    Refer to the [GitHub documentation](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) to learn how to create a GitHub personal access token (PAT).
+Make sure you have a token which gives access to the private repository by selecting the main `repo` scope while creating a new PAT.

 1. Navigate to the **Credentials** tab, or select **Your credentials** from the navbar if you are using your personal workspace.